For answers to frequently asked questions, visit International Student FAQ, or email Andrew Meade, Director of

 For more information on pre-matriculation credits, see the 2020/21 First-Year Handbook section on Pre-Matriculation Credit.

 Registration and Advising

 Before arriving at Vassar, you will begin to plan your course of study by exploring the Vassar College Catalogue, reading the Academic Information section of the 2020/21 First-Year Handbook, pre-registering for the fall semester, and filling out and returning your Statement of Academic Interests (available June 24).

 Statement of Academic Interests

-Once you declare your major (usually at the end of sophomore year), you will choose an advisor from the program or department you are majoring in.
+Once you declare your major (usually at the end of sophomore year), you will choose an advisor from the program or department in which you are majoring.
 Until that time, you will be assigned a pre-major advisor by the dean of first-year students.
 The only tool the dean has to match you with an appropriate advisor is your Statement of Academic Interests (available June 24).
 This form will be available in early July.
 During New Student Orientation, you will meet with your pre-major advisor to finalize your fall schedule.